The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 So now that we’ve gone through all of the inputs, let’s circle back to that punchline.
 I estimate The Trade Desk’s present equity value is worth $62.55 per share.
 This represents the fair value of what The Trade Desk’s shares are worth today.

-The Trade Desk’s current stock price of around $82.29 suggests that shares are a big overvalued.
-That’s pretty much been par for the course though, as this company tends to always find ways to outperform expectations.
+The Trade Desk’s current stock price of around $82 suggests that shares are a bit overvalued.
+That’s pretty much been par for the course though, as this company always feels expensive and yet always tends to outperform expectations.

-One Ace it has up its sleeve is its OpenPath initiative, which allows large advertisers to directly place ads into open inventory offered by large publishers like Disney.
-This would bypass the traditional real-time bidding auctions entirely, saving advertisers from inefficient/wasted spending and rewarding The Trade Desk with a larger piece of the overall pie.
+One Ace it has up its sleeve could be its OpenPath initiative, which allows large advertisers to directly place ads into open inventory offered by large publishers like Disney.
+This would bypass the traditional real-time bidding auctions entirely, saving advertisers from inefficient/wasted spending and rewarding The Trade Desk with a larger take rate of their overall budget.

-But this is just the beginning.
-DCFs evolve over time, and I’ll be updating my model accordingly to keep up with the digital ad industry’s ongoing changes.
+All of this is just the beginning.
+DCFs evolve over time and I’ll be updating my model accordingly to keep up with the digital ad industry’s ongoing changes.

 I’ll be sharing all of those updates on our 7investing Community Forum.
-And I would love to invite you to join in on the conversation.
+And I’d love to invite you to join in on the conversation.

 Want to discuss Simon’s assumptions on The Trade Desk directly with him and with other investors?